marxin/texi2rst-generated/sphinx/cpp/macros/macro-pitfalls.rst

 Each macro is expanded when it appears in the definition of the other macro, but not when it indirectly appears in its own definition.

+.. index:: expansion of arguments, macro argument expansion, prescan of macro arguments

 .. _argument-prescan:

-.. index:: expansion of arguments

-.. index:: macro argument expansion

-.. index:: prescan of macro arguments

 Argument Prescan
 ^^^^^^^^^^^^^^^^